dnl0037/TikTok-ML/README.md

 # Notebook 2: Exploratory Data Analysis (EDA)

-## 1. Distribution Analysis of Variables
+### 1. Distribution Analysis of Variables
 ![Distribution](images/2.png)

 **Observations:**
 - The variables related to video metrics such as view count, like count, comment count, and share count exhibit right-skewed distributions, with the majority of videos having relatively low counts.
 - Despite the majority of videos having low counts, there are some videos with exceptionally high counts, particularly in terms of views and likes.

-## 2. Analysis of Claim Status and Verification Status
+### 2. Analysis of Claim Status and Verification Status
 ![Claim Status and Verification Status](images/3.png)

 **Observations:**
 - Verified users are substantially outnumbered by unverified users, with significantly more unverified users posting both claims and opinions.
 - Active authors are more prevalent compared to banned authors for both claims and opinions, indicating a larger presence of active users on the platform.

-## 3. Median View Counts Analysis
+### 3. Median View Counts Analysis
 ![Median View Counts Analysis](images/4.png)

 **Observations:**
 - Videos posted by non-active authors tend to have higher median view counts compared to those posted by active authors, suggesting a potential association between author activity status and video popularity.

-## 4. Overall View Count Analysis
+### 4. Overall View Count Analysis
 ![Overall View Count Analysis](images/5.png)

 **Observations:**
 - Claim videos dominate the total view count, comprising the vast majority of views in the dataset, despite there being a similar number of claim and opinion videos.

-## 5. Outlier Threshold Modification
+### 5. Outlier Threshold Modification
 **Observations:**
 - The count variables display heavy right-skewed distributions, indicating the presence of outliers.
 Modifying the outlier threshold based on the median and interquartile range (IQR) results in a lower threshold compared to using the third quartile, suggesting a more conservative approach to identifying outliers.

+# Notebook 3: Hypothesis Testing

+### 1. Hypothesis Formulation

+**Null Hypothesis ($H_0$):** There is no difference in the number of views between TikTok videos posted by verified accounts and TikTok videos posted by unverified accounts.

+**Alternative Hypothesis ($H_A$):** There is a difference in the number of views between TikTok videos posted by verified accounts and TikTok videos posted by unverified accounts.

+### 2. Hypothesis Test Result

+- **p-value:** 2.61e-120
+- **Interpretation:** The p-value is significantly lower than the chosen significance level (usually 0.05).
+Therefore, we reject the null hypothesis.
+This suggests that there is evidence to support the presence of a difference in average view counts between videos from verified and unverified accounts.

+### 3. Implications

+- The analysis indicates a statistically significant difference in average view counts between verified and unverified TikTok accounts.
+- Further investigation into the root causes of this difference in user behavior is warranted.
+For instance, exploring whether unverified accounts tend to post more sensational content or if they are associated with spam activities.

+### 4. Next Steps

+- Building a regression model focused on the `verified_status` variable to analyze user behavior within the verified user group.
+- Given the skewed nature of the data and significant differences in account types, a logistic regression model is recommended for this analysis.